February 22, 2017: 4:16 PM CT

-For the uninitiated, marijuana dispensaries may not immediately call to mind visions of innovative art and design.
-But step into some of Illinois’ cannabis dispensaries, and that’s sure to change.
+For the unfamiliar, medical marijuana dispensaries may not immediately call to mind visions of innovative art and design.
+But take a peek inside some of Illinois’ sleek, modern and well-designed dispensaries, and that’s likely to change.

 Illinois dispensaries began opening in November 2015, though the first year of operation was largely marked by political hostility, low patient numbers and reluctance from medical professionals.

 Advocates pushed Republican Gov. Bruce Rauner to add conditions like post-traumatic stress disorder, chronic pain and sleep disorders to the program, but the governor declined to do so.
 PTSD was finally approved after a Cook County judge ordered the state to authorize the condition, as the Chicago Tribune reported.
 Rauner also approved a measure in 2016 to extend the state’s medical marijuana program to 2020.